 After hearing some of these sentences read aloud, I asked one boy to share his example.
 He replied with unerring confidence, “Once upon a time, there was a daddy.”

 I paused briefly to take in what the boy had said, and then suggested that maybe he might want to reconsider his choice of character to make it ‘feel’ more like a traditional fairy tale.
 I then thought about this no more.

-Later yesterday evening, my partner asked me about my day, and I explained how difficult I was finding it to adjust to the academic level of my class.
+Later that evening, my partner asked me about my day, and I explained how difficult I was finding it to adjust to the academic level of my class.
 I told her about ‘Once upon a time, there was a daddy.‘